Dog owners in NSW have a range of responsibilities under the Companion Animals Act 1998.

 A growing stray cat population creates public health risk and nuisance, especially if they are not vaccinated and desexed.
 Feeding and harbouring stray and feral cats contributes to over population and does not necessarily benefit the cat's wellbeing.
 Traps can be hired from the Queanbeyan-Palerang Animal Management Services for seven working days.
 Once a cat has been caught, cover with a sheet or towel and bring the cat to the Queanbeyan-Palerang Animal Management Facility.

-From 1 July 2019, the rules are changing for selling or giving away cats, kittens, dogs and puppies.
-People in NSW advertising them will need to include an ID number in all advertisements.
+When selling or giving away cats, kittens, dogs and puppies people in NSW advertising them will need to include an ID number in all advertisements.
 The ID number can be either a microchip number, a breeder identification number, or a rehoming organisation number.

 The rules will apply to all advertisements including those in newspapers, posters, community notice boards and all forms of online advertising such as the Trading Post, Gumtree and social media sites.